Beanzsigma/Showcase-Algebra-Calculator/README.md

 # Showcase-Calculator
-Using everything I've learnt in my first week of coding to make a functional calculator.
+Using everything I've learn so far in Python to make a proper, functional algebra Calculator.
-This is the first commit.